riedyw/PoshFunctions/ReadMe.md

-    Format-ReverseString           To reverse a string, or an array of strings Format-ReverseToken            To reverse a string that is broken into tokens by a delimiter Format-SortedList              Creates a formatted list with properties sorted alphabetically Format-TitleCase               Get the last day of the month given the year as an integer, and the month as an integer
-    Format-WrapText                Wraps text at a particular column width Get-ArpTable                   Gets the dynamic entries in the arp table and parses them into IPAddress and MACAddress
-    Get-Assoc                      Displays file extension associations
+    Format-ReverseString           To reverse a string, or an array of strings Format-ReverseToken            To reverse a string that is broken into tokens by a delimiter Format-SortedList              Creates a formatted list with properties sorted alphabetically Format-TitleCase               Takes a string like 'happy birthday' and changes it to 'Happy Birthday' Format-WrapText                Wraps text at a particular column width Get-AppEventSound              Determines the sounds that are configured to play after certain events are triggered Get-ArpTable                   Gets the dynamic entries in the arp table and parses them into IPAddress and MACAddress Get-Assoc                      Displays file extension associations
+    Get-AutoRun.inf                Gets the content of an AutoRun.inf for a drive.
     Get-BashPath                   To take a normal Windows path and convert it to a bash path for things like git bash.
     Get-BinaryType                 Gets the binary executable type for a given set of files Get-CeasarCipher               Shifts letters in string by a certain number of positions.
 Default shift is 13